New Student Deal: 3 class pass for $20.00

 Dr. Rollins has studied many styles of yoga and meditation including Iyengar, Kripalue, Vinyasa, restorative, Kriya yoga and Kundalini.
 She uses yoga in her practice of medicine for many health problems including back pain, fibromyalgia, hypertension, weight loss, emphysema, asthma, depression, insomnia, and many other illnesses.
 She is highly skilled in using yoga to treat back and joint pain and understands how to adapt yoga poses to each student's needs and level of skill.

 I teach Kundalini Yoga because I enjoy helping people reach their potential.
-I've been practicing Kundalini Yoga for over 6 years and training under Dr. Rollins for the last 3 years.
-Her knowledge and experience in using yoga to help people with physical and mental illness has inspired my style of teaching.
+I've been practicing Kundalini Yoga for over 6 years and teaching a little over 2 years.
 I completed my 200 hour YTT at Trinity Yoga in 2015 and have been teaching weekly since then.
-I hold an ERYT 200 from Yoga Alliance.
+I hold an E-RYT 200 from Yoga Alliance and was certified by The Kundalini Research Institute in 2018.
 I am proud to be a co-owner of Raja Yoga.
 I hope to see you in class soon!

 Analiese received her 200-Hour Yoga Teacher Training Certification from Dr. Rollins, Brynn Byrne and Shanti Webb Nolen at Trinity Yoga in the Spring of 2017.
 She teaches yoga at various locations in Fort Worth, including Raja Yoga and the Benbrook Library.
 Analiese leads Little Yogis, a program that teaches yoga and mindful play to children, and offers professional development opportunities to educators and adults.
 She also offers private instruction for those desiring personalized attention on their yoga journey.